![]() ![]() Choose another writer in this calendar:

 problematic nationalistic metaphors in circulation in Finnish public

 life in general." ('Nature Boys, Supermen, Fanatics: Perspectives on Finnishness in Three Sports Novels' by Henrik Meinander, in Sport, Literature, Society: Cultural Historical Studies, edited by Alexis Tadié, J.A.
-Mangan and Supriya Chaudhuri, 2014, p.
-106)
+Mangan and Supriya Chaudhuri, 2014, pp. 104-106) Originally, in an unfinished manunscript, the

 master guitar player, not an athlete.
 With this book Peltonen made his

-breakthrough as the forefront satirist.
-The text imitated the
+breakthrough as the forefront satirist in Finland.
+The dialogue imitated

 nationalistic language of sports commentators (especially that of Raimo